emqx/emqx-docs/en_US/getting-started/dashboard-ee.md

 ![image-20200304161544424](./assets/dashboard-ee/image-20200304161544424.png)

-### Create Rule
+### Create Rules

 EMQX will trigger the Rule Engine when the message is published and the event is triggered, and the rules meeting the triggering conditions will execute their respective SQL statements to filter and process the context information of the message and event.

-With the Actions, the Rule Engine can store the message processing results of a specified topic to the database, send them to the HTTP Server, forward them to the Kafka or RabbitMQ, and republish them to a new topic or another broker cluster like Azure IoT Hub.
+With the Actions, the Rule Engine can store the message processing results of a specified topic in the database, send them to the HTTP Server, forward them to the Kafka or RabbitMQ, and republish them to a new topic or another broker cluster like Azure IoT Hub.
 Each rule can allocate multiple Actions.

 1. Select the messages published to t/\# and select all fields: